-The bad news was that, despite his thorough preparations, Gary had
+The bad news was that, despite his thorough preparations, Gary had forgotten one important detail.

 As night fell, he fired up the oil lamps and placed his Coleman camping stove on top of the electric range in his kitchen to cook his dinner.
 After finishing the meal, Gary commended himself on his foresight.
 He went to bed secure in the knowledge that Mother Nature could not beat him.